AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/add-approver-submitted-doc-approvals.md

 1. Click `Manage Approvals`&nbsp;in the upper-right corner of the right panel.
 1. In the `Have someone approve this document` box, type the name of the approver.

-   If your `Adobe Workfront administrator` has enabled the capability to collaborate with people who don't use `Workfront`, as described in [Configure system security preferences](../../administration-and-setup/manage-workfront/security/configure-security-preferences.md), you can type their email addresses to include them.
+   If your Adobe Workfront administrator has enabled the capability to collaborate with people who don't use Workfront, as described in [Configure system security preferences](../../administration-and-setup/manage-workfront/security/configure-security-preferences.md), you can type their email addresses to include them.

 1. Click `Save`.